k0pernicus/website/content/posts/struct_embedding_trick.md

 }
 ```

-Using this trick, we don't have to implement twice the same method for `orc` and `elf`, and create duplication code, which is pretty nice if you have to add 10 new structs, and a lot of new methods in the
+The go playground is available [here](https://go.dev/play/p/cC_vgHzJBYP).

-`get` interface ;)
+Using this trick, we don't have to implement twice the same method for `orc` and `elf`, and create duplication code, which is pretty nice if you have to add 10 new structs, and a lot of new methods in the `namer` interface.